-There are so many myths surrounding the bankruptcy process and many of these myths prevent people from considering filing for bankruptcy to relieve the financial stress.
+There are so many myths surrounding the bankruptcy process and many of these myths prevent people from considering filing for bankruptcy to relieve financial stress.
 Some common myths are discussed here.

 A medical bankruptcy

-Fact and Fiction.
+Fact and fiction.
 A “medical bankruptcy” is not an official bankruptcy term.
 However, many bankruptcies are based on medical-related debts.
 Medical bills are a huge financial hardship and cause many individuals to file for bankruptcy relief.
 Many clients ask if they can include medical debt and the answer is “yes.”
-A medical debt is treated as an unsecured creditor and is included within a discharge.
+Medical debt is treated as an unsecured creditor and is included within a discharge.
 Typically, most medical providers that receive a notice of bankruptcy filing will stop all collection efforts but will continue providing medical services.
 There are some providers who will stop ongoing treatments without voluntary payments from the patient but the patient may elect to voluntarily pay for services if they wish to keep a specific doctor.